Waffle Poutine | The Ultimate Southwest Flavors

 Add in the cheddar and jalapeno that you prepared and mix well.

-Make sure that your waffle iron is preheated and the light is on under the “ready” function.
-I love my waffle maker….the one I use is by Cuisinart and you can find it here, by clicking this link.
-I personally love it.
+Above all, make sure that your waffle iron is preheated and the light is on under the “ready” function.
+I love my waffle maker….the one I use is by Cuisinart.
 It has ceramic plates so nothing ever sticks and it is a breeze to clean.
 With the outer surface being stainless steel that is super simple to wipe off as well.
 The unit spins sideways for simple and easy storage too.
 ANYway, back to our waffles 🙂

 I tend to always over fill my waffle irons.
 I want every piece of deliciousness cooked into my dish as possible.
 However, during this process I have learned that a measurement of 3/4 cup of batter makes a full waffle.